 |December||27 °C / 80 °F||High||Medium||😐|

-If you’re planning a trip to Kuala Lumpur, you need to decide where to stay in Kuala Lumpur.
+If you’re planning a trip to Kuala Lumpur, you need to decide on where to stay from its many, many neighborhoods.
 Kuala Lumpur is an expansive city but thanks to the excellent public transport, you’ll never be too far from the action.
-That said, there are some neighborhoods that really do stand out:
+That said, there are some neighborhoods that really do stand out.

 The best place to stay in Kuala Lumpur is the city center, particularly if this is your first trip to the city.
 The city center may be the business heart of Malaysia but it’s also bursting with the best Kuala Lumpur points of interest.
 The iconic Petronas Tower and Kuala Lumpur Tower will be right around the corner, as will the galleries, fountains and parks that the city has become famous for!
 You also won’t be far from some amazing nightlife as there are some world-class bars and late-night clubs along Jalan P Ramlee.